peterruler/A-Medical-AI-Chat/README.md

 - `huggingface-cli download BioMistral/BioMistral-7B-GGUF ggml-model-Q8_0.gguf --local-dir . --local-dir-use-symlinks False`
 - `ollama create biomistral1 -f Modelfile`
 - `ollama run biomistral1`

+# Run the chainlit-chat (optional)
 - `cd langchain-gemma-ollama-chainlit` change directory

-# Run the chainlit-chat (optional)
 - replace in langchain-gemma-ollama-chainlit-de.py: `model = Ollama(model="gemma:2b")` - instead of gemma:2b with your model name e.g. mistral:latest or `biomistral1`.
 - and run the chat in a browser:
 - `chainlit run langchain-gemma-ollama-chainlit-de.py`

 # Install a model thats not listed in the ollama directory (/library) (optional)
-- Create the ollama file from model:
+- Create the ollama file from custom model:
+- (you can initialize, in case of manifest missing error do a `ollama run mistral` first, then:)
-- `ollama create biomistral -f Modelfile`
+- `ollama create biomistral1 -f Modelfile`

 # Additional browse for other med gguf M1 Mac models
 - for MacOS M1 SOC GPU no Cuda (PC & Linux)